 The City and County have separate zoning and subdivision ordinances; however most review procedures are similar.

-The Chatham County-Savannah Metropolitan Planning Commission (MPC) seeks a Planner to join a team of professionals responsible for reviewing land development proposals including site plans, subdivisions, and zoning petitions.
-Deadline to receive resumes is June 16, 2017.
+The Chatham County - Savannah Metropolitan Planning Commission (MPC) seeks a Planner to join a team of professionals responsible for reviewing land development proposals including site plans, subdivisions and zoning petitions.

 1. In what areas does the MPC have jurisdiction?
 The MPC provides planning services only to the City of Savannah and unincorporated Chatham County.
 The incorporated towns within Chatham County are listed below with the planning contact information listed for each.